Chapter 1: About This Manual

 You can disable encryption or decryption in the AKM configuration file, but for enhanced security, you may request a custom license file.
 In this case the settings cannot be overridden in the AKM configuration file.

-The AKM Supplemental contains all of the material you will need to evaluate or deploy AKM, including client-side applications, SDKs, and sample code for key retrieval and remote encryption, as well as the AKM Administrative Console for managing encryption keys.
-You will need to download and unzip the AKM Supplemental before beginning evaluation or deployment.
-Contact your account manager for a link to the download file.
+The AKM Evaluation Page contains all of the material you will need to evaluate or deploy AKM, including client-side applications, SDKs, and sample code for key retrieval and remote encryption, as well as the AKM Administrative Console for managing encryption keys.

 Understand roles and responsibilities